The Non-universal Pseudo Phase-Space Density Profiles of Symphony Host Halos: COMPARISON TO THE one-dimensional FLUID COLLAPSE SIMULATION

 The residuals of our radial entropy measurement agree remarkably well with the \citet{Nadler_2017} prediction, indicating that one-dimensional fluid simulations accurately reproduce entropy (and thus PPSD) power-law deviations found in our three-dimensional cosmological N-body zoom-in simulations.
 This correspondence implies that the shape of the PPSD and its deviation from a power law are primarily determined by departures from Jeans (or, in a fluid context, hydrostatic) equilibrium, as encoded in halo assembly history, consistent with the predictions in \citet{Nadler_2017}.

-As a result, we conclude that three-dimensional dynamical effects such as velocity anisotropy and cosmological effects such as filamentary accretion only play a minor role in determining the PPSD.
-This conclusion is consistent with the fact that total and radial PPSD profiles are very similar in our simulations (Appendix~\ref{sec:total_ppsd}).
-This similarity between total and radial PPSD profiles must hold given the close correspondence between our measurements and the fluid model predictions shown in Figure~\ref{fig:entropy_residual}.
-Furthermore, these results suggest that the radial orbit instability (ROI) does not significantly affect the PPSD, consistent with the arguments in \citet{Nadler_2017}, despite the importance of the ROI in shaping halos' central density and velocity disperion profiles (e.g., \citealt{MacMillan_2006}).
+These results demonstrate that the one-dimensional self-similar fluid collapse model accurately captures the \textit{mean} behavior of PPSD profiles in cosmological simulations.
+This agreement holds not only for the ensemble average across all hosts, but also for the average of each individual simulation suite, suggesting that the correspondence is robust across mass scales.
+While three-dimensional dynamical effects including velocity anisotropy and filamentary accretion likely drive the significant halo-to-halo scatter observed in Figure~\ref{fig:entropy_residual}, they do not systematically bias the mean PPSD profile away from the one-dimensional fluid prediction.
+This interpretation is consistent with the close similarity between the mean total and radial PPSD profiles in our simulations (Appendix~\ref{sec:total_ppsd}).
+Furthermore, these results suggest that the radial orbit instability (ROI) does not significantly affect the PPSD, consistent with the arguments in \citet{Nadler_2017}, despite the importance of the ROI in shaping haloes' central density and velocity disperion profiles (e.g., \citealt{MacMillan_2006}).